denniscampos/horoscope-app/README.md

 An application to check your horoscope.

-You can check soday's details, yesterday and for tomorrow.
+You can check today's details, yesterday and for tomorrow.

 API is from https://github.com/sameerkumar18/aztro